nigelredding/act65.github.io/interests.md

 Group management?

+Viewing the brain as a system of agents who compete for cognitive resources, barter for information (to remove uncertainty), ???

 ### Wetware and all that

 The most complex systems we know of, us.
 Genetics, epigenetics, synthetic biology, neuroscience.
 How are we designed and managed?
-What biases and heuristics are preprogrammed within us?
+What biases and heuristics are pre-programmed within us?
 What is the minimal set of assumptions/heuristics to lead to intelligence?

 The brain.
 How does it work!?!?!
 [Surfing uncertainty -- Andy Clark](https://www.goodreads.com/book/show/25823558-surfing-uncertainty) Is consciousness just an illusion?
 The result of our brains trying to predict the world, and yet living within the world.

-Viewing the brain as a system of agents who compete for cognitive resources, barter for information (to remove uncertainty), ???
+Creativity
+Curiosity
+Consciousness

-### The scientific method
+# The scientific method

 Building the perfect scientist.
 Querying the world, falsifying hypotheses.
 Prediction and action.
 Causality.
 Counterfactuals.

+***
+Writing this helped me realise that I need to either narrow these down and to find patterns among the questions/topics I am interested.